The Omen (2006 film): Cast

-Harvey Spencer Stephens, who portrayed Damien in the original movie, made his final onscreen appearance in a cameo role as a reporter.
+Harvey Spencer Stephens, who portrayed Damien in the original film, made a cameo appearance as a reporter.

 Production

 The film was greenlit in July 2005 with Dan McDermott attached to write and John Moore directing.
-McDermott would later be denied a writing credit by the Writers Guild of America as the screenplay was determined to bear too close a resemblance to David Seltzer's script for the 1976 film; Seltzer received sole credit despite being uninvolved with the production of the remake.
-In an episode of the Scriptnotes podcast, screenwriter Craig Mazin cited this as an example of a peculiar WGA arbitration.
-Chap Taylor also did some uncredited rewriting.
+McDermott was later denied a writing credit by the Writers Guild of America, as the screenplay was determined to be too similar to David Seltzer's script for the 1976 film.
+Instead, Seltzer received sole credit, despite being uninvolved with the remake's production.
+In an episode of the Scriptnotes podcast, screenwriter Craig Mazin cited this as an unusual outcome of the WGA's arbitration process.

 According to the feature commentary on the DVD, hosted by Moore, editor Dan Zimmerman, and producer Glenn Williamson, the search for Damien spanned Los Angeles, London and New York.
 In 2005 newcomer Seamus Davey-Fitzpatrick was cast in the part, with his screen test doubling as the movie's teaser trailer.

 Principal photography began on October 3, 2005, at Barrandov Studios in Prague, Czech Republic where the film was mostly shot.
 The "Jerusalem" scenes were filmed in Matera, Italy and some of the London scenes were shot in Herbert Park, Dublin.